-It is the policy of Francis Marion University, in keeping with efforts to maintain an environment in which the dignity and worth of all employees and students of the University are respected, that sexual harassment of students, employees, and visitors to the University is unacceptable conduct and will not be tolerated.
+It is the policy of FMU, in keeping with efforts to maintain an environment in which the dignity and worth of all employees and students of the University are respected, that sexual harassment of students, employees, and visitors to the University is unacceptable conduct and will not be tolerated.
 Sexual harassment may involve the behavior of a person of either sex against a person of the opposite or same sex.
-As a place of work and learning for students, faculty, and staff, Francis Marion University must be free of all forms of sexual intimidation, exploitation, and harassment.
+As a place of work and learning for students, faculty, and staff, FMU must be free of all forms of sexual intimidation, exploitation, and harassment.
 All community members should be aware that the University does not condone such behavior and is prepared to take action to prevent and correct such behavior.
 Individuals who engage in sexual harassment are subject to disciplinary actions which may include, but are not limited to, oral or written warnings, demotions, transfers, suspension without pay, or dismissal for cause or sanction under the student Code of Conduct.

 Sexual harassment is a form of sex discrimination that is prohibited under Title VII of the Civil Rights Act of 1964 for employees and under Title IX of the Education Amendments of 1972 for students.
-The South Carolina State Human Affairs

-Law also prohibits sex discrimination.
+The South Carolina State Human Affairs Law also prohibits sex discrimination.
+Students should immediately contact the Vice President for Student Affairs or the Vice President for Administration.
+Any faculty or staff member receiving a complaint of sexual harassment should seek the advice of the Vice President for Administration.